theSafdarAwan/find-extender.nvim/README.md

 - [leap.nvim](https://github.com/ggandor/leap.nvim),
 - [lightspeed.nvim](https://github.com/ggandor/lightspeed.nvim)
 - [flit.nvim](https://github.com/ggandor/flit.nvim/)

-##### 🎯 Personal Reason's why i don't use the mentioned Plugins:<br>

-> NOTE: These are my personal views and why i don't use these plugins.
-I don't
-> want to inflict hate or anything to anyone.

-These are The reasons why i don't Personally Use these plugins:

-- 🧧 Rather than extending the neovim's default command's.
-These plugins add complicated features rather then easing the problem because of which these plugins got created in the first place.
-- 🌈 Adding colors which just disturb the focus.
-- 🔭 Adding pick and choose from the next pattern positions.

-Maybe some people like these features and they want to use these plugins.
-But these Plugins are not for people like me.

 I want a simple plugin that doesn't clutter up the editor screen with colors and just does the job of finding on a single line.